andreykiva/my-notes-app/README.md

 - `npm run make`: Creates a distributable version of the app for different platforms.
 - `npm run publish`: Publishes the packaged app (useful for deployment).
 - `npm run lint`: Runs ESLint to check for code style and quality issues in .ts and .tsx files.
-- `npm run test`: Runs unit tests using Vitest.
+- `npm run test`: Runs all tests using Vitest and React Testing Library.
-- `npm run test`:renderer: Runs renderer-specific tests with Vitest.
+- `npm run test:renderer`: Runs renderer-specific tests with Vitest and React Testing Library.
-- `npm run test`:electron: Runs Electron-related tests with Vitest.
+- `npm run test:electron`: Runs Electron-related tests with Vitest.